system-f/tickle/README.md

-A port of @Data.Binary@ that tightens up data types and parameterises error messages.
+A port of [Data.Binary](http://hackage.haskell.org/package/binary) that tightens up data types and parameterises error messages.

 ----